Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_DHT.md

 * Temperature: 0-50°C temperature readings ±2°C accuracy
 * Sensing period: 1 Hz sampling rate (once every second)
 * Dimensions: 22.5mm x 12mm x 5.5mm

-## BME280

-Still relatively low-cost, the BME280 from Bosch usually comes packaged on a small breakout board, and can measure humidity, temperature and barometric pressure.

-* Humidity: ±3% accuracy
-* Temperature: -40 to 85°C temperature readings ±1°C accuracy
-* Pressure: 300 to 1100 hPa with ±1 hPa absolute accuracy
-* Sensing period: 1 Hz sampling rate (once every second)
-* Dimensions: vary

-### Notes

-* BME280 sensors are only supported on Duet 3, not Duet 2.
-* BME280 sensors are only supported in RepRapFirmware 3.5 and later.
-* RepRapFirmware currently supports BME280 sensors using SPI, not I2C.
-Breakout boards need to have the appropriate pins accessible.
-For example, [this board from Adafruit](https://www.adafruit.com/product/2652) or [this one from Sparkfun](https://www.sparkfun.com/products/13676) should work fine.
-Many boards available have only 4 pins; these are I2C only, and are not supported.
-* The BMP280 (temperature and barometric pressure only) is not supported.

 # Connecting a DHT sensor